 Some people have high blood sugar levels only when taking these medicines.
 Others may still need to check blood sugars after the medicines are stopped.
 Some people also have type 1 or type 2 diabetes which still need to be managed after medicines are stopped.

 You may need to check your blood sugars at home.
 Record your results and bring to your clinic visits.

 Avoid foods and drinks with sugar that cause a rapid rise in blood sugar levels.
 Limit your intake of high fat foods to avoid weight gain.
 We suggest a weight loss program for patients who are overweight.
-Even a small weight loss can improve your control.
+Even a small weight loss can improve your blood sugars.

 Some people manage their blood sugar levels with healthy eating and more activity.
 Some people need medicines to keep their blood sugars in a normal range.
 This could include pills or insulin.
 Blood sugar levels vary based on the dose of medicine you are taking.
-When your dose is large, your blood sugar levels can be high enough to need insulin.
-After the dose is lowered, you may be able to manage with less diabetes medicine or none at all.
+When your dose is large, your blood sugars may be high enough to need insulin.
+As the dose is lowered, stay in close contact with your provider who will also need to adjust your diabetes medicine plan.